cs3110/textbook/_sources/chapters/intro/present.md

 OCaml supports a number of advanced features, some of which you will have encountered before, and some of which are likely to be new:

--   **Algebraic datatypes:** You can build sophisticated data structures in OCaml easily, without fussing with pointers and memory management. *Pattern matching*&mdash;a feature we'll soon learn about that enables examining the shape of a data structure&mdash;makes them even more convenient.
+-   **Algebraic data types:** You can build sophisticated data structures in OCaml easily, without fussing with pointers and memory management. *Pattern matching*&mdash;a feature we'll soon learn about that enables examining the shape of a data structure&mdash;makes them even more convenient.